michaelforney/samurai/README.md

-- samurai uses the [variable lookup order] documented in the ninja manual, while ninja has a quirk ([ninja-build/ninja#1516]) that if the build edge has no variable bindings, the variable is lookup up in file scope *before* the rule-level variables.
+- samurai uses the [variable lookup order] documented in the ninja manual, while ninja has a quirk ([ninja-build/ninja#1516]) that if the build edge has no variable bindings, the variable is looked up in file scope *before* the rule-level variables.
 - samurai schedules jobs using a stack, so the last scheduled job is the first to execute, while ninja schedules jobs based on the pointer